 - One-on-one programs (like tutoring programs) do not get counted on the Annual Report.

-Q: What if my wonderful program is not on the Annual Report?
+Q: What if my wonderful program, offering, or outreach event is not something I can report on the Annual Report?

 A: Do this: